 Mobile development toolkits and frameworks

 Depending on the project goal and your audience, you could build a telehealth app for one or more mobile platforms.
-There are versatile UI toolkits, mobile development frameworks and tools that help optimize the mobile app development process and build applications faster.
+There are versatile UI toolkits, tutorials, mobile development frameworks and tools that help optimize the mobile app development process and build applications faster.
 Google’s Flutter is a good example of the toolkit that allows you to create sleek and powerful cross-platform applications.

 Wearable and IoT are the game changes in healthcare.
 These technologies help create an efficient and seamless environment for all healthcare stakeholders and customers (patients, doctors, hospitals, pharmaceuticals, diagnostic professionals) and leverage a wide spectrum of healthcare data (treatment results, patient hospital experience, etc.).
 Integrated to the connected healthcare environment, telehealth apps become the endpoints where doctors can access important treatment insights, hospital management can navigate and control patient journeys, patients can monitor and report changes in their health conditions in real time, etc.